 BRAZILIAN AND PORTUGUESE HISTORY AND CULTURE

-The Oliveira Lima Library, Part I: Pamphlets
+Oliveira Lima Library, Pamphlets

-The Oliveira Lima Library, Part I: Pamphlets brings together over 80,000 pages of pamphlets covering Brazilian and Portuguese history, politics, technology, social happenings, and culture from 1800 to the late twentieth century.
-Derived from the personal library of Manoel de Oliveira Lima-Brazilian diplomat, historian, and journalist-the Oliveira Lima Library has been lauded as the finest collection of Luso-Brazilian material available to scholars.
+Oliveira Lima Library, Pamphlets brings together over 80,000 pages of pamphlets covering Brazilian and Portuguese history, politics, technology, social happenings, and culture from 1800 to the late twentieth century.
+Derived from the personal library of Manoel de Oliveira Lima-Brazilian diplomat, historian, and journalist-the Oliveira Lima Library has been lauded as the finest collection of Luso-Brazilian material available to U.S. scholars.

+Oliveira Lima Library, Monographs

-The Oliveira Lima Library, Part II: Monographs Part II: Monographs features approximately one million pages of primary sources on Brazilian history from colony to republic, in addition to the political and economic dimensions of Brazil and the Portuguese empire.
+Oliveira Lima Library, Monographs features approximately 1 million pages of primary sources on Brazilian history, from colony to republic, in addition to the political and economic dimensions of Brazil and the Portuguese empire.
 Monographs offer a snapshot into the culture, economics, and history of a past era, which remains of vital interest to contemporary research.
-With primary sources from 3,800 publications dating from the mid-sixteenth century to the first quarter of the twentieth century, Part II provides researchers with comprehensive coverage of Brazilian and Portuguese history, indigenous peoples, international relations, ecology, economic development, medicine and public health, literature, and more.
+With primary sources from 3,800 publications dating from the midsixteenth century into the first quarter of the twentieth century, this part of the collection provides researchers with comprehensive coverage of Brazilian and Portuguese history, indigenous peoples, international relations, ecology, economic development, medicine and public health, literature, and more.

 Gale World Scholar: Latin America and the Caribbean This resource examines one of the most-studied regions in the world.
-Led by a distinguished, international editorial board, Gale World Scholar: Latin America and the Caribbean includes a wide range of content covering hundreds of topics, from agrarian reform and gender issues, to liberation theology and Emiliano Zapata.
-With more than one million pages of contemporary and historical primary source documents-including original essays by experts in the field and nearly 300 never-before-digitised Spanish colonial maps dating back to the 1700s-this resource will help students become better researchers and develop their critical thinking and information literacy skills.
+Led by a distinguished, international editorial board, Gale World Scholar: Latin America and the Caribbean includes a wide range of content covering hundreds of topics, from agrarian reform and gender issues to liberation theology and Emiliano Zapata.
+With more than 1 million pages of contemporary and historical primary source documents-including original essays by experts in the field and nearly 300 never-before-digitised Spanish colonial maps dating back to the 1700s-this resource will help students become better researchers and develop their critical-thinking and information literacy skills.